avalanche-foundation/ACPs/ACPs/236-auto-renewed-staking/README.md

   // Metadata, inputs and outputs
   BaseTx `serialize:"true"`

-  // ID of the tx that created the continuous validator.
+  // ID of the tx that created the auto-renewed validator.
   TxID ids.ID `serialize:"true" json:"txID"`

   // Authorizes this validator to be updated.